jonathanong/osx-webdev-setup/README.md

-# The Perfect Web Development Setup for OS X
+# The Perfect Web Development Setup for OS X / macOS

-This is what I perceive as the perfect web development OS X setup.
+This is what I perceive as the perfect web development OS X setup for JavaScript engineers.
-It makes web development a breeze.
-I've tried to use Ubuntu, but unfortunately it's just not as user friendly as OS X.
-I wish to make one for Ubuntu eventually once I figure it out.

 ## Goals